 The overall result?
 A lot of confusion, and a mixed bag of obstacles and opportunities — but at the very least, online retail is fortunate enough to roll on without too many changes.
 And whether we’re talking about existing businesses looking for soft reboots in turbulent times or fresh businesses formed in an effort to adapt, QR codes can prove very useful.

 Useful in what ways, though?
-In this post, we’re going to set out some key ways in which ecommerce businesses can benefit from using QR codes as 2020 barrels on.
+In this post, we’re going to set out some key ways in which eCommerce businesses can benefit from using QR codes as 2021 barrels on.
 Let’s get to them.

 Your business should have a marketing plan in place already: in fact, it should have always had a marketing plan, dating all the way back to the startup phase.
 But now isn’t the time to carry on with your existing plans, because you need to roll with the punches and appreciate what really matters at this point.
 So what matters?
 Community.

 As lives are lost, livelihoods are compromised, and the fabric of society unravels, it’s easy to understand why people aren’t too interested in the eager endorsement of indulgent capitalism.
 They want to know how they’re going to endure, and how the poorest people out there are going to survive.
 Companies continuing to be money-obsessed and use all the tricks they can muster to win conversations is only going to tank their reputations.